flesniak/mso5k-la-pod/README.md

 * I belive the schematic pretty closely matches the original pod.
 * I have not yet laid out a PCB.
-* The output resistors of the comperators need to be changed to resistor arrays.

 # PCB